kruize/hpo/design/API.md

-# HPOaaS REST API
+# Kruize HPO REST API
-The HPOaaS REST API design is as follows
+The Kruize HPO REST API design is as follows

 ##  Start an Experiment
-Start a new Experiment with HPOaaS.
+Start a new Experiment with Kruize HPO.
 This requires a valid Search Space JSON to be passed in.

 ```
 'POST /experiment_trials'